glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 - `shopSmart.py`: source file for question 3
 - `autograder.py`: autograding script (see below)

-and others you can ignore:
+and others you can ignore in the directory `tools`.

-- `test_cases`: directory contains the test cases for each question
-- `grading.py`: autograder code
-- `testClasses.py`: autograder code
-- `tutorialTestClasses.py`: test classes for this particular project
-- `projectParams.py`: project parameters

 The command `python autograder.py` grades your solution to all three problems.
 If we run it before editing any files we get a page or two of output:

 ```
-[cs188-ta@nova ~/tutorial]$ python autograder.py
+(info8006) MacBook-Pro-de-Pascal:exercises pascalleroy$ python autograder.py
-Starting on 1-21 at 23:39:51
+Starting on 9-12 at 15:49:35

 Question q1
 ===========